melvyniandrag/JavaFall2019ClassRepo/Lectures/Week05_BitsAndBytes/Readme.md

 This might be confusing.
 Read the links provided at the top of this document if you want to refresh your memory about what the various things mean.

 As I've hinted - there is some minor trouble in working with negative numbers in Java.
 I haven't told you how it does it yet, but Java handles negative numbers in a particular way that means you have to think a little bit when you manipulate them.

+This is useful for extracting particular bits.
+If you want all bits, you and your byte with 0xFF.
+If you want only the last 4, you can `&` your byte with `0x0F` and then shift it wherever you need to shift it to, if you need to.

 ## Homework Discussion